mojtabaOstovari/AdvancedProgramming-spring2021/README.md

 # Course Description

-This course introduces the advanced computer programming using the Java programming language.
+This course introduces advanced computer programming using the Java programming language.

 # Class Time and Location